Denali National Park has six different campgrounds plus dispersed

 On Sunday we left our site at Riley Creek at 8 AM and went to the

-nearby dump station to dump waste water.
-Jim didn't put a lot of fresh
+nearby dump station to dump waste water and get more fresh water.
+Water

 We learned three years ago that to have the best selection of